MicrosoftDocs/well-architected/well-architected/saas/compute.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Performance and cost.** Improving performance typically involves adding resources, which increases costs.
 Review workloads holistically to identify which resources offer the most benefit for the extra cost.
 For instance, isolating your most important customer on dedicated infrastructure might be worth the additional expense to avoid performance issues from other workloads.

-For more guidance about cost management, see [Billing and cost management for SaaS workloads on Azure](./billing-cost-management.md).
+For more information about cost management, see [Billing and cost management for SaaS workloads on Azure](./billing-cost-management.md).

 ### Design considerations

 - **Horizontal and vertical scaling strategies**.
 Horizontal and vertical scaling approaches are both viable for handling increased load.
 The approach you use depends on your application's ability to scale across multiple instances.
     - Horizontal scaling involves adding more instances of compute nodes.
 Your architecture will need a load balancer to distribute incoming traffic across multiple servers or instances.
-    - Vertical scaling involves increasing resources, (CPU, memory) on a single server.
+    - Vertical scaling involves increasing resources (CPU, memory) on a single server.
 This is suitable for stateful applications that don't support require external state stores like caches.
 Scaling vertically may cause brief service interruptions and has a resource limit on a single server.
   > Refer to [PE:05 Recommendations for scaling and partitioning](/azure/well-architected/performance-efficiency/scale-partition#choose-a-scaling-strategy).

 - **Autoscaling**.
 Systems need to efficiently handle varying levels of demand.
 As user traffic increases, your application resources need to scale up to maintain performance; when demand drops, resources scale down to control costs without impacting user experience.
 Factors like CPU utilization, time of day, or incoming requests guide these adjustments.
-Autoscaling ensures balanced performance and cost, mitigating the impact of high demand on other tenants.
+Autoscaling ensures balanced performance and cost, mitigating the effect of high demand on other tenants.
     > Refer to [RE:06 Recommendations for reliable scaling](/azure/well-architected/reliability/scaling).

 - **Capacity planning and compute allocation**.
 Onboarding new customers to your SaaS workload consumes resource capacity.
 Even if you scale vertically or horizontally, you'll eventually hit limits in your solution's scalability, such as networking or storage constraints.